 Here’s what our work together involves:

-- Remote learning opportunities during the COVID-19 pandemic through WhatsApp and online video, and resources for caregivers on how to implement activities at home
+- Remote learning opportunities during the COVID-19 pandemic delivered through phone calls, WhatsApp messaging, online videos, and resources for caregivers on how to implement activities in their homes

 - Safe spaces for children to play and learn, including year-long preschool classes